• Home

 • critical thinking skills are banned

-• rigid rules are expected to be followed without question
+• rigid food rules are expected to be followed without question

 • opposing ideas are censored/silenced